 You might find our published information about what colleges and other providers need to do during the coronavirus (COVID-19) outbreak useful.

-This document is part of a series of booklets providing Education and Skills Funding Agency (ESFA) Funding guidance for young people for the academic year 2020 to 2021.
+This document is part of a series of booklets providing ESFA funding guidance for young people for the 2021 to 2022 academic year.

 Funding regulations (this booklet)

 Rates and formula